BRONX RIVER GREENWAY:

 Northern Section:

-Head right across the Bronx River via a dam.
-Here the trail pulls away from the river and back along the Parkway.
-You'll come alongside an on-ramp and the trail abruptly ends at 11.1 miles, as of 2022.
+Head right, North, across the Bronx River via a dam.
+Here the trail pulls away from the river and back South along the Parkway.
+You'll come alongside an on-ramp and the trail abruptly ends at 11.1 miles.
 A short 0.2 mile on-road section utilizes a BIKE LANE before you pick up the paved trail again.
 After crossing over Tuckahoe Rd you'll enter another park and come to a split in the trail at 11.5 miles.
 Both routes take you around Bronxville Duck Pond, however, right takes you alongside the Pkwy so continue straight.
 You'll cross over another dam at the mouth of the pond where both trails merge.
 When you come to another split in the trail, bear left out to Pondfield Rd.

-Note; A gap between the Northern & Southern Sections currently exists as of 2023
+Note; A Gap between the Northern & Southern Sections currently exists as of 2024

 You have several options from here: